jlcrochet/fast-completer/README.md

 - **Incremental nesting**: Indentation can only increase by 1 level at a time
 - **Decreasing depth allowed**: Can jump back any number of levels

+### Editor Support

+A [tree-sitter grammar](https://github.com/jlcrochet/tree-sitter-fcmps) is available for syntax highlighting in editors that support tree-sitter.

 ### Example

 ```